-Founded in 1982, Electronic Arts continues to play, a defining role in the progression of the interactive entertainment industry.
-It's the second-largest video game company by revenue and maintains a leading position in the sports game subgenre of gaming.
+Founded in 1982, Electronic Arts continues to play a defining role in the progression of the interactive entertainment industry.
+It's the second-largest video game company by revenue and maintains a leading position in the sports subgenre of gaming.

 The pioneering game publisher owns popular licensed franchises, including Madden NFL and FIFA, in addition to a stable of high-profile original assets, including The Sims, Apex Legends, and Battlefield.
-Electronic Arts' June 2021 acquisition of Glu Mobile signals that the company is now aggressively focusing on expanding into mobile games.
+Electronic Arts' June 2021 acquisition of Glu Mobile signals that the company is now aggressively expanding into mobile games.

 People love all kinds of entertainment, and video games offer a broad range of experiences that can be uniquely compelling.
 The global popularity of video games will likely continue to grow in the coming decades, providing leading game publishers with many opportunities to reach new players and expand sales in both developed and emerging markets.

-While not all video game companies will continue to produce popular franchises, those leading the development and growth of video games themselves are likely to benefit the most from the ongoing rise of gaming.
+While not all video game companies will continue to produce popular franchises, those leading the development and growth of video games are likely to benefit the most from the ongoing rise of gaming.